 Dispelling the misleading metric of success

-, "Over the last 50 years, the survival rates for childhood cancer have risen from 10% to almost 80%,” it’s easy to miss the dire need that still exists for more funding for pediatric cancer research and development of more effective — and less harsh — cancer treatments for children.
+On their face, the statistics surrounding pediatric cancer look promising and suggest we ought to all breathe a sigh of relief.
+When you read, “Over the last 50 years, the survival rates for childhood cancer have risen from 10% to almost 80%,” it’s easy to miss the dire need that still exists for more funding for pediatric cancer research and development of more effective — and less harsh — cancer treatments for children.

 Although it is true that technology and treatments have improved over the last 50 years, resulting in a better overall survival rate, the optimistic statistics surrounding pediatric cancer do not tell the whole story.